ONCF: Institutional reforms

 ONCF has undergone several institutional reforms before becoming a state-owned company.
 Further institutional reforms are expected in order to open the national railway market to competition.
 Plans were made in 2007 to re-form it into a limited company fully owned by the Moroccan State to be called SMCF (French: Société Marocaine des Chemins de Fer) but this hasn't materialized by the planned deadline in 2012.

 Network

-The network has a north–south track from Tangier via Rabat and Casablanca to Marrakech.
+The network has a north–south track from Tangier via Rabat and Casablanca to Marrakesh.
 This line connects all major cities along or close to the Atlantic coast.
 In September 2012, ONCF started upgrading the Casablanca-Kenitra main line to improve capacity.

-The other main link is the Northern East to West link from Oujda via Fes and Meknes to Rabat connecting to the N-S tracks in Kenitra.
+The other main link is the Northern East to West link from Oujda via Fez and Meknes to Rabat connecting to the N-S tracks in Kenitra.